-If you have ever found yourself dieting to lose weight, then you’ve been caught in the diet cycle – attempting to follow a set of strict food rules, which leads to feeling deprived, which leads to feeling out of control and breaking the rules, which leads to shame and guilt for “falling off the wagon”, which leads to punishing yourself by reinstating the strict (or even stricter) rules – there is something you need to hear.
-It’s not you, it’s them.
+If you have ever found yourself dieting to lose weight, then you’ve been caught in the diet cycle.
+It looks like this: attempting to follow a set of strict food rules, feeling deprived, feeling out of control and breaking the rules, feeling shame and guilt for “falling off the wagon”, and then punishing yourself by reinstating the strict (or even stricter) rules.
+If this is you, listen up: It’s not you, it’s them.
 And by “them” I mean the diet industry and the diet culture that they perpetuate.
-The weight loss industry is estimated to be worth almost $279 BILLION by 2023.
-Yet, it’s also estimated that 95% of all diets fail.
+The weight loss industry is worth almost $279 BILLIONQ Yet, it’s also estimated that 95% of all diets fail.

-Let’s talk about why diets don’t work (hint: they aren’t designed to work in the first place) and what to do instead of dieting to finally feel at peace with food and your body and free from struggling with your weight.
+Let’s talk about why dieting to lose weight doesn’t work and what to do instead of dieting to finally feel at peace with food and your body and free from struggling with your weight.

 The Diet Cycle